Aanand058/automated-secure-access-log-archival/README.md

 # Automated Secure Access Log Archival

 ## Project Description
 This project automates the daily download of access logs from a secure web portal and uploads them to a designated Google Drive folder.
 The automation is implemented using Google Apps Script, leveraging Google Drive API for file management and URL Fetch for secure downloads.
-It enhances operational efficiency by eliminating manual intervention and ensures timely availability of logs for analysis.
+For each day’s log, a new sheet is generated automatically within the Google Sheets document, and the logs for previous days are updated in their respective daily sheets spanning every 24 hours.
+This approach enhances operational efficiency by eliminating manual intervention and ensures timely and organized availability of logs for analysis.

 ---